StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 ## COVID-19 Mitigation Plan

-(Updated 03-16)
+(Updated 03-18)

-***This draft is open for comments - please email me by Wednesday with any questions or concerns.***
+***This draft is open for comments - please drop in our 03-19 virtual office hours with any questions or concerns.***

 The remaining content for the course will be delivered via PDFs uploaded to our shared Google Drive explaining the material and prerecorded videos uploaded to YouTube working through examples of each type of exercise.